-Each lap completed while the safety car is deployed will be counted as a sprint qualifying session lap or a race lap as appropriate.
+Each lap completed while the safety car is deployed will be counted as a sprint session lap or a race lap as appropriate.

-- 58.13 If, after several laps behind the safety car, track conditions are considered unsuitable to resume competition at all, the message "RE-START PROCEDURE SUSPENDED" will be sent to all Competitors via the official messaging system and all cars must enter the pit lane behind the safety car.
-The procedures set out in Article 50 and Articles 51.1-51.9 must then be followed and there will be no standing start. - 58.14 If the sprint qualifying session or the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the sprint qualifying session or the race was given.
+- 58.13 If, after one or more laps behind the safety car, track conditions are considered unsuitable to resume competition, the message "RE-START PROCEDURE SUSPENDED" will be sent to all Competitors using the official messaging system and all cars must enter the pit lane behind the safety car.
+The procedures set out in Article 57 and Articles 58.1-58.9 must then be followed and there will be no standing start. - 58.14 If the sprint session or the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the sprint session or the race was given.